Beu-Wolf/SD_19_20/demo/README.md

 ### Case 4: Coherent readings

-Kill all 3 replicas, navigate to `silo-server/src/main/resources/server.properties` and set the `gossipMessageInterval` to 100;
+Kill all 3 replicas, by pressing `Enter`, navigate to `silo-server/src/main/resources/server.properties` and set the `gossipMessageInterval` to 100;

 Launch the 3 replicas, exactly the same way as in the beginning.